glacials/splits-io/README.md

 ### Debugging
 #### Getting Up and Running
-If you're having trouble getting Splits I/O running at all using the above instructions, please make a GitHub issue so we can work it out!
+If you're having trouble getting Splits.io running at all using the above instructions, please make a GitHub issue so we can work it out!
 Even if you think it's a silly issue, the fact that it's happening to you means we haven't ironed out everything (even if the only thing preventing you from setting up is better documentation!).